lake-wg/edhoc/draft-ietf-lake-edhoc.md

 The SIGMA protocol requires that the encryption of message_3 provides confidentiality against active attackers and EDHOC message_4 relies on the use of authenticated encryption.
 Hence the message authenticating functionality of the authenticated encryption in EDHOC is critical: authenticated encryption MUST NOT be replaced by plain encryption only, even if authentication is provided at another level or through a different mechanism.

-To reduce message overhead EDHOC does not use explicit nonces and instead rely on the ephemeral public keys to provide randomness to each session.
+To reduce message overhead EDHOC does not use explicit nonces and instead relies on the ephemeral public keys to provide randomness to each session.
 A good amount of randomness is important for the key generation, to provide liveness, and to protect against interleaving attacks.
 For this reason, the ephemeral keys MUST NOT be used in more than one EDHOC message, and both parties SHALL generate fresh random ephemeral key pairs.
 Note that an ephemeral key may be used to calculate several ECDH shared secrets.
 When static Diffie-Hellman authentication is used the same ephemeral key is used in both ephemeral-ephemeral and ephemeral-static ECDH.

-As discussed in {{SIGMA}}, the encryption of message_2 does only need to protect against passive attacker as active attackers can always get the Responders identity by sending their own message_1.
+As discussed in {{SIGMA}}, the encryption of message_2 does only need to protect against passive attacker as active attackers can always get the Responder's identity by sending their own message_1.
 EDHOC uses the Expand function (typically HKDF-Expand) as a binary additive stream cipher.
 HKDF-Expand provides better confidentiality than AES-CTR but is not often used as it is slow on long messages, and most applications require both IND-CCA confidentiality as well as integrity protection.
 For the encryption of message_2, any speed difference is negligible, IND-CCA does not increase security, and integrity is provided by the inner MAC (and signature depending on method).

-Requirement for how to securely generate, validate, and process the ephemeral public keys depend on the elliptic curve.
+Requirements for how to securely generate, validate, and process the ephemeral public keys depend on the elliptic curve.
 For X25519 and X448, the requirements are defined in {{RFC7748}}.
 For secp256r1, secp384r1, and secp521r1, the requirements are defined in Section 5 of {{SP-800-56A}}.
 For secp256r1, secp384r1, and secp521r1, at least partial public-key validation MUST be done.

 ## Cipher Suites and Cryptographic Algorithms